 – Ephesians 5:20

-There’s a country music song, Five More Minutes, that came on the radio the other day while I was in my car.
-As the lyrics rolled, I nodded my head in agreement with a smile on my face
+There’s a country music song, Five More Minutes, that seems to come on the radio every time I’m in the car.
+As the lyrics roll, I nod my head in agreement and smile knowingly.

 Don’t you wish you had a “pause button” that could freeze a moment in time?
 Who would you spend five more minutes with?
-What time in your life would you like to relive in order to remember it more vividly?
+What time in your life would you like to relive in order to burn that memory forever in your mind?

 I was too busy in the moment to ask Papa about his faith or record my children’s milestones.
 Busyness blocked me from thinking with a long term perspective.
 I was present in the moment, but I didn’t document it to pass down to the next generation.

 But what I do have are my daily gratitude journals from when my kids were little.
-Before cell phones could snap photos, I took “snap shots” by writing down in a small notebook the date, our location, and what I was thankful for that day.
+Before cell phones could snap photos, I took “snap shots” by writing down in a small notebook (or any scrap of paper I could find) the date, our location, and what I was thankful for that day.
 Today I can read them and remember the scenes as if I was still standing right there.
-As if having a pause button, my mind drifts back to the past and I can clearly see who and what I was thankful for.

 The Power of Giving God Thanks Will Ignite Your Faith and Change Your World!

-Thank You for Being A Part of the 3 O’Clock Wake Up Call Movement
+Thank You for Being a part of the 3 O’Clock Wake Up Movement